-Rancho Pavoreal, a 2,000-acre Southern California ranch once owned by John Wayne, recently went under contract.
-The property was listed for $12 million ($6,000 an acre) by Tatiana Novick of Coldwell Banker Realty.
+Mansion Global reports that Rancho Pavoreal, a Southern California ranch once owned by John Wayne, has sold for $11.25 million.
+The 2,000-acre property is a colossus by Riverside County standards.
+It listed for $8 million ($6,000 an acre) in 2019.
+Tatiana Novick of Coldwell Banker represented the seller.

-According to the listing details, the property could function well as either a cattle ranch or an equestrian center.
-Offering panoramic views of the surrounding valley and Palomar Mountain, the land might also be desirable for investors hoping to establish a shooting range or a private retreat.
+Improvements on Rancho Pavoreal include a 3,000-square foot ranch house constructed after Wayne sold the property.
+Other improvements include a barn, three wells, extensive horse trails, and cross-fencing.
+According to the listing, Rancho Pavoreal could continue as a cattle ranch or an equestrian center.
+Offering panoramic views of the surrounding valley and Palomar Mountain, the ranch could also appeal to investors seeking to establish a shooting range or a private retreat.